top of page

 Let’s Get Started

 Mental health is too important to rely on TikTok trends or AI-generated advice.
 If you’re struggling with any of the signs above, let’s talk.
 I offer a free 10-minute consultation to see if we’re the right fit.
 I provide online therapy through a HIPAA-compliant telehealth platform, and I’m in-network with Aetna, United Healthcare, and Oxford.
-I also use ALMA and Headway for insurance billing if I am not in network with your plan.
-My clients live in New York, New Jersey, and Florida.
+I also use ALMA and Headway for insurance billing if I am not in-network with your plan.
+My clients reside in New York, New Jersey, and Florida.

 You deserve support.
 Let’s take the next step together.
 I look forward to meeting you!
 Please reach out to me through this website or email me at ROBINGLCSWR@GMAIL.COM